 2. Processing and Sensor

-The processor and sensor are so good now that you won’t really ever need more in terms of image quality from this point unless there is some huge breakthrough in the technology.
+The processor and sensor are so good now that you won’t really ever need more in terms of image quality from this point unless there is some huge breakthrough in the technology – like the Sony A9III now has a global shutter, maybe that could be useful in an M body, maybe it’s not.

 I saw this camera and realized where it is, it should be able to last me at least 10 – 15 or even 20 years.
 What more could you really need?
-Yes, a faster burst, an electronic shutter, a stacked sensor, and more dynamic range would all be nice but what the M11 offers is really enough for the foreseeable future for any general photography.
-We haven’t really needed more, in terms of image quality since the Sony A7rII back in 2015.
+Yes, a faster burst, an electronic shutter, a stacked sensor, and a more dynamic range would all be nice, but what the M11 offers is enough for any general photography in the foreseeable future.
+We haven’t really needed more in terms of image quality since the Sony A7rII back in 2015.

-In my opinion, they could have gone with a stacked sensor and removed the shutter completely, but I think this would have come at a small cost of dynamic range and I’m not sure Leica fans are ready for that yet.
-It’s possibly the next step in the design and hopefully, that’s where things go in the future with most cameras.
+They could have used a stacked sensor and removed the shutter completely, but this would have come at a small cost of dynamic range, and I’m not sure Leica fans are ready for that yet.

 3. Screen Is Very Nice

-2.95″ which is fine for how small the camera is, but what I really like is the 2,332,800 Dot display, and it has all the tech built-in to guide your preview like it can stabilize your view digitally, or correct your distortion lines.
+2.95″, which is fine for how small the camera is, but I really like the 2,332,800 Dot display, and it has all the tech built-in to guide your preview, like it can stabilize your view digitally or correct your distortion lines.

-You also have auto levelers you can turn on and frame guides, also – histograms.
-The screen also feels like it’s made of tough glass, most other cameras have a plastic feeling screen.
+You also have auto levelers you can turn on, frame guides, and histograms.
+The screen also feels like it’s made of tough glass, as most other cameras have a plastic-feeling screen.

 4. Brass Or Aluminum

-Sometimes I feel like the MP is too heavy and I don’t want to deal with it.
-It just slowly wears on you have a long day and that little difference in weight savings does help.
-That being said, I got the brass M11 because I like the look of the silver Leicas a little more and am willing to deal with the extra weight.
+Sometimes I feel like the MP is too heavy, and I don’t want to deal with it.
+It just slowly wears on.
+You have a long day, and that little difference in weight savings does help.
+That being said, I got the brass M11 because I like the look of the silver Leica a little more and am willing to deal with the extra weight.

 5. Crop Modes